-You say: “We are not unsympathetic to the fact that [Your name] has recently had a baby.”
-But [Your name] was sent Ahatsapp messages form [Name] 9 days after delivering her baby though an emergency C section and told to expect bad news.
-[Name] then went on holiday for 2 weeks whilst she was left in limbo, causing her huge amounts of stress and anxiety to the point where her Heath Visitor notified her Doctor that she is at risk of Post Natal Depression caused by you.
+You say: “We are not unsympathetic to the fact that [Employee] has recently had a baby.”
+But [Employee] was sent Whatsapp messages from [Name of line manager] 9 days after delivering her baby through an emergency C section and told to expect bad news.
+[Name of line manager] then went on holiday for 2 weeks whilst [Employee] was left in limbo, causing her huge amounts of stress and anxiety to the point where her Heath Visitor notified her Doctor that she is at risk of Post Natal Depression caused by [Name of employer].

-Regarding [Your name]’s visa, you say: “we were happy to pay for legal advice for [Your name] so that she could understand the situation regarding her visa but now that she has instructed you we will leave that to [Your name]to take up.”
+Regarding [Employee]’s visa, you say: “we were happy to pay for legal advice for [Employee] so that she could understand the situation regarding her visa but now that she has instructed you we will leave that to you to take up.”

 Monaco Solicitors are specialist employment lawyers, we are not immigration lawyers.
 This would be like asking a heart surgeon to perform a knee operation.
-Your approach here has caused [Your name] to fear having to leave the country with a baby too young to fly, without proper notice or consultation, and having already lost her job and her home.
+Your approach on this matter has caused [Employee] to fear having to leave the country with a baby too young to travel long distances, without proper notice or consultation and having already lost her job and her home.

-In [Your name]’s meeting with [Name], [Name] informed her that [Employer] would not be looking for alternative employment for [Your name].
-Given that [Your name] travelled over from Abu Dhabi to work in London for [Employer], then [Employer] should have considered alternative employment for her not just in the UK but under its operations globally.
-[Your name] also offered to go part time, effectively halving her hours, yet she was not consulted about this offer.
+In [Employee]’s meeting with [Name of line manager], [the line manager] informed her that [Employer] would not be looking for alternative employment for [Employee].
+Given that [Employee] travelled over from Abu Dhabi to work in London for [Employer], then [Employer] should have considered alternative employment for her not just in the UK but under its operations globally.
+[Employee] also offered to go part time, effectively halving her hours, yet she was not consulted about her offer.

 Transfer of Undertakings Protection of Employment Act

-[Employer] also has two sister companies which both own 50% of [Employer] which [Your name] could have worked for.
-[Company name] have a large office in London and it will continue to carry out some of the functions which [Employer] was performing.
-This is confirmed in the email from your [Name] below, highlighted below:
+[Employer] also has two sister companies which both own 50% of [Employer] which [Employee] could have worked for.
+[Sister company 1’s name] have a large office in London and it will continue to carry out some of the functions which [Employer] was performing.
+This is confirmed in the email from [Name of employer’s senior manager to the other 2 CEOs] as summarised below:

-[Name] and [Name] met with [Your name] yesterday.
+[Name of senior manager] and [Name of employee’s line manager] met with [Employee] yesterday.
 She has obviously not taken the situation well.
-She says the following are in her name so I told her not to cancel them yet but we need to have a closure action plan.
+She says the following are in her name so I told her not to cancel them yet, but we need to have a closure action plan.

-- Paypal account – under [Your name] name and can not be passed
+- Paypal account – under [Employee’s name] and can not be passed on

 - Stationery Orders – doing with cash and then expensed

-- Bank Account – [Name] pls confirm bank account is under whose name
+- Bank Account – Please confirm whose name the bank account is under

-- Permission to sell insurance we will sell online from the website of [Employer] only, till we have another authorised rep appointed (this has to be a UK resident)
+- Permission to sell insurance we will sell online from the website of [Employer] only, till we have another authorised rep appointed 9this has to be a UK resident.’

-This is therefore a TUPE transfer situation and [Company name] will be added into any court claim which [Your name] may be forced to make.
+This is therefore a TUPE transfer situation and [Company name] will be added into any court claim which [Employee] may be forced to make.

 Length of service

-You state that “[Your name] has held her position in [Employer] (UK) for less than two years and is therefore not eligible for redundancy payment.”
+You state that “[Employee name] has held her position in [Employer] (UK) for less than two years and is therefore not eligible for a redundancy payment.”
 This is incorrect.
-[Your name] has responded to this as follows:
+[Employee] has responded to this as follows:

-You say: “Regarding outstanding tax on her benefit (apartment) this is to be settled by [Your name] to the Inland Revenue directly.”
+You say: “Regarding outstanding tax on her benefit (the apartment) this is to be settled by [Employee name] with the Inland Revenue directly.”

-Your suggestion that [Your name] should pay the tax bill on the apartment is utterly disgraceful.
+Your suggestion that [Employee] should pay the tax bill on the apartment is utterly disgraceful.
 The flat operated as [Employer] head office and still does.
-The UK [Employer] entity is registered to the flat.
-[Employer] has paid all the rent so far, as per [Your name]’s contract of employment.
+The UK [Employer]’s entity is registered to the flat.
+[Employer] has paid all the rent so far, as per [Employee]’s contract of employment.
 Therefore any tax due on the rent is expressly and/or impliedly to be paid by [Employer].
-[Name], [Name] and [Name] have all informed [Your name] directly that[Employer] will be paying this bill.
+[Names of 3 senior managers] have all informed [Employee] directly that[Employer] will be paying this bill.

-As discussed on the call between our [Name] and your [Name],[Your name] would accept an amount in a settlement equivalent to 64 months gross pay, being £38,900, in addition to your paying the tax bill, a contribution to legal fees for a settlement agreement in the sum of £8500, and subject to contract.
+As discussed on the call between our [Name of lawyer] and your [Name of manager handling the case],[Employee] would accept an amount in a settlement equivalent to 64 months gross pay, being £38,900, in addition to your paying the tax bill, a contribution to legal fees for a settlement agreement in the sum of £8500, and subject to contract.

-This is the final offer and will remain open until 4pm on Thursday 17th March 2016, failing which [Your name] will have no choice but to issue court proceedings against [Employer], [Company name] , [Company name] and also individual members of your management teams, without further notice.
+This is the final offer and will remain open until 4 pm on 17 March 2020, failing which [Employee] will have no choice but to issue court proceedings against [Employer], [Names of the 2 other sister Companies] and also individual members of your management teams, without further notice.